robfatland/zero2x/Z2JH/README.md

 This should show `True` under `Is Default` for the subscription we choose.

-Suppose that in starting up the interactive shell we created a resource group.
+Above, when starting up the interactive shell, we created a resource group.
 Then we do not need to do that now.
-On the other hand if we did *not* then *now* is the time to do it; with a name that is aligned with this project.
+On the other hand if we did *not* then *now* is the time.
+Choose a name aligned with this project.

 ```